The best solar plexus chakra yoga poses are those that strengthen your core and help you to feel more powerful and confident.

 - On every inhale, elongate your spine, and on every exhale sink down deeper into the pose.

 - Repeat on other side.

-Having gained courage from the Warrior poses, you can now go into the bow pose and further open up and balance your solar plexus chakra.
+Having gained courage from the Warrior poses, you can now go into the bow pose and further stimulate and balance your solar plexus chakra.

 - Lie flat on your stomach with your chin on the floor and your arms by your side.

 - Bend your right leg and take a hold of your ankle with your right hand.

 - Bend your left leg and take a hold of your ankle with your left hand.

 - Gently stretch your legs towards your buttocks.

 - As you inhale, raise your upper body and your thighs.